 Greg has had a passion for horses all of his life.
-He began specialising
+He began working

-in showjumping at a young age and his first major achievement was
+at school and specialised in showjumping at a young age.
+His first

 - Sydney 1986

-and experience that enabled him to establish his own very successful
+Greg further knowledge and experience that enabled him to establish

-Now based at his family property "Chester Farm" in Paeroa
+Now based back at his family property "Chester Farm" in

-where, alongside privately producing the next generations of the
+Paeroa where, alongside privately producing the next generations

-young Chester Farm Warmblood horses for competition and sale, Greg
+of the young Chester Farm Warmblood horses for competition and sale,

-is available to assist local riders and horse owners by taking on
+Greg is available to assist local riders and horse owners by taking

 regarded and popular coach known for his very professional, systematic,